 “You have to change an organization’s culture that is product-focused into a culture that is customer-focused,” he adds.
 That’s a mental leap many are reluctant to take, as it calls for commitment to a vision and leadership to initiate and sustain the transformation.
-It takes time to realize that the risk of doing nothing is greater than the risk of disrupting yourself.
+It takes time to realize that the risk of doing nothing is greater than the risk of self-disruption.

 What type of risk analysis is required to move from the current state of your product to what it could be?
 Jay explains: “If it’s obvious your product could be better (and every product in the world could be better), you can then go and communicate, ‘We’ve got to avoid this risk.’”

-Listen in as Jay explains how to get your organization’s self-disruption plan headed in the right direction and happening faster.
+Listen in as Jay Haynes explains how to get your organization’s self-disruption plan headed in the right direction and happening faster.

 Sean [00:00:19] Hello and welcome to the Product Momentum Podcast.
 This is a podcast intended to entertain, educate, celebrate and give a little back to the product leadership community.